dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/graphql.md

 API is available under `/graphql` endpoint.
 Requests must be sent using HTTP `POST` method and `application/json` content type.

-With the `DEBUG=True` setting enabled, MajorityWorld exposes an interactive GraphQL editor under `/graphql`, that allows accessing the API from the browser.
+With the `DEBUG=True` setting enabled, DrikGallery exposes an interactive GraphQL editor under `/graphql`, that allows accessing the API from the browser.

 ## Example Query